wireservice/agate/docs/tutorial.rst

 .. note::

-    You should really be using `csvkit <http://csvkit.readthedocs.org/>`_ (agate's sister project) to load CSV files, but here we stick with the builtin `csv` module because it comes with Python so everyone already has it.
+    You should really be using `csvkit <http://csvkit.readthedocs.org/>`_ to load CSV files, but here we stick with the builtin `csv` module because it comes with Python so everyone already has it.

+    I also strongly suggest taking a look at `proof <http://proof.readthedocs.org/en/latest/>`_ for building data processing pipelines, but we won't use it in this tutorial to keep things simple.

 Defining the columns
 ====================